SVF-3903 From Fieldwork Experience to Ethnographic Film and Text - 60 stp

 Returning from fieldwork, the students will start to prepare the writing of their exam paper and the editing of their exam film.
 In the analysis of their fieldwork material, the course aims at utilizing images and texts as different modalities for producing anthropological knowledge.
 The film footage will be utilized for ethnographic descriptions and analysis, where film and text mutually inform and inspire each other.
 During the autumn term, the students will work on systematizing their empirical material for film and text purposes, and present a first draft of their thesis by the end of term.
-In the spring term the students will edit their exam film for 2.5 months, and finalize their written dissertation.
+In the spring term the students will edit their exam film and finalize their written dissertation.
 Exam film and paper must be ready for evaluation by the end of May.

 Students who successfully complete this course should have achieved the following learning outcomes:

 - can distinguish and reflect critically on own and other people¿s ways of knowing.